damirka/yii2-jwt/README.md

 class User extends ActiveRecord implements IdentityInterface {
-    // Just use trait in User model, implement two abstract methods and that's
+    // Use the trait in your User model use \damirka\JWT\UserTrait;

-    // all you've got to do
-    use \damirka\JWT\UserTrait;
+    // Override this method
+    protected static function getSecretKey()
+    {
+        return 'someSecretKey';
+    }

+    // And this one if you wish
+    protected static function getHeaderToken()
+    {
+        return [];
+    }

     // ...
 }